BelaMadrigal/BelaMadrigal.github.io/README.md

-My name is Isabela Madrigal (Bela for short) and I am in my third year pursuing an integrated degree in Computer Science Engineering and Communicaitons at Lehigh University.
+My name is Isabela Madrigal (Bela for short) and I am in my third year pursuing an integrated degree in Computer Science Engineering and Communications at Lehigh University.
 I am currently in a Data Storytelling class that will be creating several data visualizations that will be put in this repository.